jpt13653903/SS-Backup/Wiki.md

 ## 9. Source

-The source is available from the [git repository](https://sourceforge.net/p/ss-backup/code/).
+The source is available from the [git repository](https://sourceforge.net/p/ss-backup/code/) and [GitHub](https://github.com/jpt13653903/SS-Backup).
 It is a MinGW project, with Code::Blocks as IDE.

 Please [contact me](https://sourceforge.net/p/ss-backup/discussion/create_topic) if you are enthusiastic enough to have ported the project to Mac OS X, Linux or your favourite operating system.
 I'd like to post the ported versions.